datamade/mecharat/README.md

 [Captricity](http://captricity.com/) is building a business transcribing form data, but the pricing is prohibitive for smaller shops.

 # Prior Art
-For the 2012 Election, Propublica created an site, [Free the Files](https://projects.propublica.org/free-the-files/), for their readers to help them track "dark money" by transcribing payers for political advertising from televisions station invoices.
+For the 2012 Election, Propublica created an site, [Free the Files](https://projects.propublica.org/free-the-files/), for their readers to help them track "dark money" by transcribing payers for political advertising from television station invoices.

 The heart of the site was a tool called [transcribable](https://github.com/propublica/transcribable).
 After logging in, a user would ask for a invoice to transcribe, an invoice would be fetched from [DocumentCloud](http://www.documentcloud.org/home), the user would extract four pieces of information from the invoice, submit the information, and another task would be automatically loaded.